Audit and Compliance in the Philippines: A Guide for Foreign Investors

 Further, the Securities Regulation Code (SRC) Rule 68 provides the reporting requirements for the following types of entities:

-• Regional operating headquarters of foreign companies that have a total revenue of more than PHP1 million (US$17,900);
+• Regional operating headquarters of foreign companies that have a total revenue of more than PHP1 million (US$17,155);

-• Branch offices of foreign corporations with capital of more than PHP1 million (US$17,900); and
+• Branch offices of foreign corporations with capital of more than PHP1 million (US$17,155); and

 Appointing auditors

 All companies must submit their financial statements accompanied by an auditor’s report issued by an independent certified public accountant (CPA).
-The PRC is the government agency responsible for regulating the accounting profession in the country and the PRBOA is responsible for the licensure examination as well as for CPAs to observe the rules implemented in the Philippine Accountancy Law of 2004.
+The PRC is the government agency responsible for regulating the country’s accounting profession.
+The PRBOA is responsible for the licensure examination and for CPAs to observe the rules implemented in the Philippine Accountancy Law of 2004.

 The auditor is appointed by the board of directors of the corporation and the Securities and Exchange Commission (SEC) requires external auditors to be rotated every five years.